 According to the WHO, there are 14 vaccines approved for use by WHO, NMPA, FDA or emergency approval, and 70 COVID-19 vaccines in clinical Phase III and above as of July 31, 2022.
 According to a study from John Hopkins University, herd immunity of COVID-19 could be achieved when 70% to 90% of the population acquire immunity.
 Assuming that an individual needs an average of two doses of COVID-19 vaccine to achieve immunity, a corresponding total of 10.5 to 13.5 billion doses and 2.0 to 2.5 billion doses of COVID-19 vaccines are required to achieve herd immunity globally and in China, respectively.
-On May 5, 2023, the head of the WHO declared "with great hope" an end to COVID-19 apublic health emergency, stressing that it does not mean the disease is no longer a global threat.
-YS Group is currently evaluating the evolvement of COVID-19 vaccine.
+On May 5, 2023, the head of the WHO declared "with great hope" an end to COVID-19 as public health emergency, stressing that it does not mean the disease is no longer a global threat.
+YS Group is currently evaluating the evolvement of COVID-19 pandemic and will make appropriate decision on its commercialization strategies of PIKA COVID-19 vaccine.